JacksonElia/AFK_Apex_Bot/README.md

 If you want the bot to focus on gaining as much XP as possible, click on the `XP Grinding` button.
 It will jump out of the dropship at the end of the path and keep your from being kicked.
 Finally, open your Apex and click `start`.

+# Import to Know
-**Keep your screen on while you are having the bot AFK, it works by mimicking a player, so you have to have Apex visible and fullscreen.**
+- **Keep your screen turned on while you are having the bot AFK, it works by mimicking a player, so you have to have Apex visible and fullscreen.**
-**If you interact with Apex while the bot is active, it might get stuck.**
+- **If you interact with Apex while the bot is active, it might get stuck.**
+- **Allow up to 30 seconds of having you Apex running in full screen for the bot to start.**
+- **Your Apex has to be in mouse in keyboard mode.
+If parts of the menu have controller buttons shown instead of m/kb buttons shown, it can cause the bot not to work.
+If your Apex is in controller mode, a quick fix is to press a button on your keyboard, or to move your mouse a little.**

 # Frameworks, Tools, and Libraries used
 - [Tkinter](https://docs.python.org/3/library/tkinter.html)